The Energy Vitamin

 B12 Deficiency Detection

 It is critical that a vitamin B12 deficiency is detected as early as possible.
 However, there is no longer a gold standard for assessing vitamin B12 deficiency.
 From approximately 1950-2003, the diagnostic search for B12 deficiency began with the Schilling test.
 The Shilling test delivered a mixture of water and radioactive B12 — both orally and by injection.
-The test identified abnormal IF-related absorption and also distinguished between gastric (stomach) and intestinal defects.
+The test identified abnormal intrinsic factor-related absorption and also distinguished between gastric (stomach) and intestinal defects.
+(Intrinsic factor, or IF, is created in the lower part of the stomach.
+It binds to Vitamin B12 and facilitates its absorption in the bloodstream.)

 Many experts disagree on the optimal approach to B12 deficiency detection.
 Numerous studies have established that serum vitamin B12 has limited diagnostic value as a stand-alone marker for B12 deficiency.
 Levels of serum B12 do not always represent cellular B12 status; serum B12 can be normal when a patient is functionally deficient.
 Oh and Brown state, “…about 50 percent of patients with subclinical disease have normal B12 levels.”
 [Oh R. and Brown DL.]
 Likewise, serum B12 can be low when a patient is not deficient.
 Low-normal cobalamin levels (250-350 ng/L) need not be pursued without clinical evidence of deficiency.